tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 ### Prosocial behaviour / altruism

-* [Private wishes: Gender similarities and differences](https://link.springer.com/article/10.1007/BF00291551).
-Study 2 is a good candidate.
-You will require a sizable sample.
 * [Sex Differences in Violent versus Non-Violent Life-Threatening Altruism](https://journals.sagepub.com/doi/full/10.1177/147470490900700309).
 You will require a sizable sample.
 * [Altruism between Romantic Partners: Biological Offspring as a Genetic Bridge between Altruist and Recipient](https://doi.org/10.1177/147470491000800312).
 You will require a sizable sample.

 ### Colour

+* Dressed for Sex: Red as a Female Sexual Signal in Humans. [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034607#s2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034607#s2) Experiment 1 seems a good candidate.
 * Was she wearing red?
 The function of victim-blaming in women’s intrasexual competition. [https://doi.org/10.1111/sjop.12870](https://doi.org/10.1111/sjop.12870).
 You will require quite a sizable sample.
 * Does the receptacle influence the perceived flavour of a drink? [https://link.springer.com/article/10.1186/2044-7248-3-3](https://link.springer.com/article/10.1186/2044-7248-3-3).
 We would only aim to replicate the US sample in the UK.
 This study can be run online.
 * Does the colour of the mug influence the taste of the coffee? [https://link.springer.com/article/10.1186/2044-7248-3-10](https://link.springer.com/article/10.1186/2044-7248-3-10).
 Study 2 seems a good candidate.
 You will require a sizable sample.
-* Dressed for Sex: Red as a Female Sexual Signal in Humans. [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034607#s2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034607#s2) Experiment 1 seems a good candidate.

 ### Consumer Psychology